 5. Lay vs Lie:

-Lay means to put something down.
-It always takes an object.
 Example: Lay that book down.
 Lay your head down.
 Notice both sentences have an object (book and head)

 Example: Lay that book down.